kenthehacker/digitalCV/reinforcement_learning_DQNSnake/dqn_snake/Deep_Q_README.md

 I believe it's because the NN does not know which direction we're going when we submit the n x n grid as the input The Volodymyr Mnih 2013 Atari paper mentioned that they fed k=3-4 states into the NN which indirectly encodes direction.
 I've also been constantly been using 1 input channel and the Atari paper uses 4 input channels.
 Perhaps using greyscale isn't sufficient
+But instead of feeding multiple states I'll be feeding 1 state but change the colour of the head thereby encoding direction